Kiminaze/ContextMenu/README.md

 An example of what can be done with this script can be found in this video: https://www.youtube.com/watch?v=corEK_GoZ1A

-Checkout the Advanced Vehicle Interaction Script that is using this menu here: https://forum.cfx.re/t/release-advanced-vehicle-interaction/2719099
+Checkout the Vehicle Interaction Script that is using this menu here: https://forum.cfx.re/t/release-advanced-vehicle-interaction/2719099

-**Features**
+### Features

-- Create custom menus using LUA.
+- Create custom context based menus using LUA.
 - Menu items include:
   - Item: Just has text and can be clicked.
+  - SpriteItem: Background image and can be clicked.
   - TextItem: Just text and no functionality.
   - CheckboxItem: Has a text and a checkbox that can be checked.
   - SubmenuItem: Automatically created when creating a submenu to a menu.
   - Separator: Just a separator line to group items together.
-- Use custom sprites on the right side of an item.
+- Use custom sprites on the right and left side of an item.
-- Fully customizable with width, height and colors (background, highlighted background, text, highlighted text, sprite, menu border, separator lines).
-- Includes the full source code.
+- Extensive customizability with more to come!
+- Easily create custom ingame UI elements using the following elements:
+  - Sprites (with UV coordinates)
+  - Text (with all settings)
+  - Rectangles
+- All elements can be parented, positioned, scaled etc.
 - Compatible with basically everything?
+Might collide with other targeting scripts.
-Let me know if you find any issues!
+- Let me know if you find any issues!

-**Performance**
+### Performance

 - The script itself draws no performance at all.
 - When you have created your own menu, the performance depends on the amount of items that are currently displayed on the screen.
-- The Client side performance of the "Advanced Vehicle Interaction" menu is around 0.25ms when the main menu is shown.

-**FAQ**
+### FAQ

 Is this still WIP and will it be expanded upon?